 Pickled Daikon Radish or Takuan is super easy to make.
 It’s a quick refrigerator pickle, so it just involves making a brine, adding the radish slices, and then letting it stand overnight in the refrigerator.
 Here’s how:

-1. Peel, slice, and salt the daikon radish.
-Put the salted radish in a colander and let it stand in the sink for about an hour.
-This pulls out excess moisture so that the radish will soak up more of the brine.
+- Peel, slice, and salt the daikon radish, letting it stand for about an hour to pull out the excess moisture.
+This helps the radish soak up more of the brine.

-3. Put the salted daikon in a heat-safe glass jar, like a canning jar, or a heat-safe non-metallic bowl.
+- Put the salted daikon in a heat-safe glass jar—I like to use wide-mouth Ball canning jars.
 Pour the brine over.
 Put the lid on and shake or move the jar around to make sure to coat all the radish slices with the brine.

 You can julienne the slices and add the strips to Beef Yakisoba or Shrimp Yakisoba.
 Or serve it as a side dish with Spicy Miso Ramen.